MarioHsiao/Starcounter/src/Samples/SQLTest/README.txt

 [An empty line.]

 The command <NEXT> creates a new test query and can not be omitted.
+The attribute SingleObjectProjection is used to determine what output should be written in the result.
+Since the client technology LucentObject only supports queries with SingleObjectProjection (of type Object) that are not SingleObjectPathProjection and that does not IncludesObjectValue (include any Object value), we also need to specify whether a query is SingleObjectPathProjection or not, and whether it IncludesObjectValue or not.

 If an attribute is omitted it will be given a default value.
 The default values are as follows:

 Description:[An empty string.]